Terminator: The Sarah Connor Chronicles, FOX

 Anyway, Sarah, John, Cameron, and Derek, will have to try to survive, but they also want to try to fight Skynet itself, prevent its creation.
 There are all sorts of divergent storylines relating to this, various people instrumental (even if unwittingly) in Skynet's creation, who must be stopped.
 And other people who must be protected, and sometimes our heroes aren't sure which is which.
 Nor can they ever trust anyone, because anyone they meet could be a cyborg from the future.
 So... life is tough, and John has never had a normal childhood, to say the least.
 Which takes its toll, psychologically.

 Well, we see a bit more of Charley Dixon and his new wife in season 1 (he had gotten married when he thought Sarah was dead).
 And a bit more in season 2.
-Also in season two, there is a new character named Catherine Weaver (who we like), the head of a corporation called ZeiraCorp.
+Also in season two, there is a new character named Catherine Weaver (Shirley Manson of the band Garbage), the head of a corporation called ZeiraCorp.
 She's a terminator, who can morph (like the bad terminator in the second movie did), but she seems different from any other terminators we've seen, and so far I haven't really got her pegged.
 She's not good, but I'm not really quite sure what her motives are.
 Also, she has a young daughter named Savannah, whose father died some time ago, and seems to realize her mother... isn't the same as before.
 It seems as if the terminator replaced the real Catherine Weaver, though Savannah doesn't realize anything like that.
 Anyway, Ellison learned the truth at the end of the first season, so now he's sort of on Sarah and John's side, though he has no contact with them.
 The important thing is he believes in the existence of terminators.
 He no longer works for the FBI, but he gets recruited by Weaver to search for robots.
 She clearly isn't telling him all she knows, nor does he tell her everything he knows.
 Meanwhile, she's trying to build her own A.I., using her corporation's resources....

 Well, lots of stuff happens in the second season.
-There is a woman named Jesse (who we like), a former lover of Derek's from the future, who shows up in the present.
+There is a woman named Jesse, a former lover of Derek's from the future, who shows up in the present.
 Of course, since any actions taken in the present can alter the future, she's not quite the Jesse he knew, and vice versa.
 Still, they hook up, and he doesn't tell John and Sarah about her.
 Meanwhile, Jesse has a girl named Riley, also from the future, working for her, getting closer to John, for some reason.
 They become friends, and then a couple, sort of, though no one really trusts Riley.
 They certainly don't know the truth about her, though.
 Also, Cromartie is eventually... well, the chip containing his programming is destroyed.
-But his body is taken by Ellison, and Weaver ends up hooking it up to her A.I. (called John Henry), who she wants Ellison to teach... morals, or whatever.
+But his body is taken by Ellison, and Weaver ends up hooking it up to her A.I. (called John Henry), whom she wants Ellison to teach... morals, or whatever.
 And... you know, there are stand-alone stories as well as the ever-progressing over-arching story, and different plotlines could intertwine, or not... it's all rather complicated.

 I also wanted to say there are sometimes different storytelling techniques employed, which I always quite enjoy.
 However it's told, the story is always fascinating...
 I wish I could say more, but the season ends on a really intriguing cliffhanger, and then... there was no third season, which really sucks.